- Home

 Regional Insights

-The North America prebiotics market is projected to grow at a CAGR of 14.4% from 2025 to 2033, driven by growing consumer awareness of gut health, immunity, and overall wellness.
+The prebiotics market in North America is projected to grow at a CAGR of 14.5% from 2026 to 2033, driven by growing consumer awareness of gut health, immunity, and overall wellness.
 Demand is shifting from basic dietary fibers to advanced “precision prebiotics” such as galacto-oligosaccharides and human milk oligosaccharide (HMO) analogues, supported by innovations in fermentation technology and clean-label product development.
 Food and beverage companies are increasingly incorporating prebiotics into everyday items, such as snacks, yogurts, and functional drinks, to attract health-conscious consumers.
 For instance, Olipop, a U.S.-based prebiotic soda brand that blends plant-based fibers from chicory root and Jerusalem artichoke to promote digestive health while offering nostalgic soda flavors.
 The brand’s success reflects the region’s broader trend toward functional, low-sugar, and fiber-enriched beverages positioned as “better-for-you” alternatives.

 Europe Prebiotics Market Trends